MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/user_guide/deployment.md

 ## Windows Container Deployment

 The Windows Container feature is only available in Windows Server 2016.
 The container feature can be installed on Windows Server 2016, Windows Server 2016 Core and Nano Server.
 The Container feature includes support for two different types of containers, Windows Server Containers and Hyper-V Containers, both of which have slightly different configuation requirements.
 This document will detail configuration requirements, deployment, and configuration of the Windows Containers feature.
-Topics include:

 ### Host and Image Support